qwikster/mapfish/README.md

 - Map display [anywhere*](https://xkcd.com/3173/) on earth
 - No API keys or weird configuration needed.
 - Smart aspect ratio detection, unless you use a weird font
+- Dynamic theming system
+- Coordinate lookup from (almost) any address or location
+- You can just steal the theme system lmao

 ## credits
+- Geocoding by OpenStreetMap Nominatim
 - Map data from ArcGIS world imagery
 - Weather data from OpenMeteo
 - Uses img2unicode by matrach
 - Uses py-staticmaps by flopp
+- The guys in the live coding vc for fixing my oop-related crashouts